Website Navigation for Screen Readers

 Length of award: 10 weeks of full-time effort during the summer immediately following the award announcement (exact dates determined by the student and mentor)

-Be sure to review our HOUR Tips: PURA Proposal Guidelines and Research Resume Best Practices
+Be sure to review our HOUR Tips: Proposal Guidelines and Research Resume Best Practices

 Questions?
 Please review the FAQs below and contact [email protected] with other questions.